-Jenny Wood has seven years of experience researching, writing and winning grants for nonprofits wanting to make their communities better.
+Jenny Wood has eleven years of experience researching, writing and winning grants for nonprofits wanting to make their communities better.
 She drives the process from the initial research of best-match funders all the way to writing the final report of the difference the grants have made.
 This process also includes drafting and editing applications to the exact specifications set by the funder while also promoting the nonprofit and its cause.
 She will also submit applications and follow-up after the grant awards with thank-you letters and other requirements.

 Services also include training volunteers.
 Jenny has trained groups of volunteers in research techniques and managed them in the editing process.
 She can do this and more for a nonprofit that wishes to keep grantwriting “in-house'” There is power in groups of volunteers willing to do the legwork for their cause.